Virtual cinematography

 Virtual cinematography is the set of cinematographic techniques performed in a computer graphics environment.
 It includes a wide variety of subjects like photographing real objects, often with stereo or multi-camera setup, for the purpose of recreating them as three-dimensional objects and algorithms for the automated creation of real and simulated camera angles.
 Virtual cinematography can be used to shoot scenes from otherwise impossible camera angles, create the photography of animated films, and manipulate the appearance of computer-generated effects.

 History

 Early stages

 An early example of a film integrating a virtual environment is the 1998 film, What Dreams May Come, starring Robin Williams.
-The film's special effects team used actual building blueprints to generate scale wireframe models that were then used to generate the virtual world.
+The film's visual effects team utilized actual building blueprints to create scale wireframe models, which were then used to generate the virtual world.
 The film went on to garner numerous nominations and awards including the Academy Award for Best Visual Effects and the Art Directors Guild Award for Excellence in Production Design.
 The term "virtual cinematography" emerged in 1999 when special effects artist John Gaeta and his team wanted to name the new cinematic technologies they had created.